A discussion document

 Backryd et al found “evidence of both neuroinflammation (as assessed in CSF) and chronic systemic inflammation (as assessed in plasma.)
 They also replicated previous research concerning increased levels of IL-8 in both CSF and plasma.
 They concluded that “fibromyalgia seems to be characterized by objective biochemical alterations, and the lingering characterization of its mechanisms as essentially idiopathic or even psychogenic should be seen as definitely outdated.”
 (4)

 Many patients with FMS start with one or more trigger points described as myofascial points then progressively more are affected often at a time some distance from the original activating factor.
+Myofascial pain syndrome affecting localized areas is quite common, so that this and FMS are seen as simply variations of the same problem.
 With increasing hypersensitivity, driven by the “drivers” that differ in every person, scars, even freckles can be felt.
-Bodies become fatigued, yet unable to get to sleep with the activated fight or flight mechanism driven by catecholamines (primarily adrenaline).
+Bodies become fatigued, yet unable to get to sleep with the activated fight or flight mechanism driven by catecholamines.

 Recent research has made some significant progress in the probable mechanism of this neuroinflammation, both central and peripheral.
 FMS has been “linked to inflammatory reactions and changes in the systemic levels of pro-inflammatory cytokines that modulate responses in the sympathetic nervous system and hypo-pituitary-adrenal axis” (7).
 Mendieta et al found higher levels of IL-6 and IL-8 than in healthy volunteers, and these 2 interleukins were 2 of the most constant inflammatory mediators in fibromyalgia, with levels corresponding to the severity of fibromyalgia symptoms, and that IL-6 and IL-8 could have additive effects in the continuous pain in fibromyalgia.